nhcooper123/reproduce-reuse-recycle/README.md

 Code and data for MEE paper

-Author(s): Natalie Cooper and the hack-a-thon gang
+Author(s): Natalie Cooper (natalie.cooper@nhm.ac.uk) and the hackathon gang

-*This README is a work in progess*

-This repository contains all the data and code used in the [paper](XXX), EXCEPT the non-anonymised raw data and the script used to anonymise it.
+This repository contains all the data and code used in the [paper](LINK TO BE ADDED), EXCEPT the non-anonymised raw data and the script used to anonymise it.

 To cite the paper:
 >  Natalie Cooper and the BES Data and Code Hackathon Group.
 YEAR.
 Data- and code-archiving in the British Ecological Society journals: present status and recommendations for future improvements.

 To cite this repo:
 >  Natalie Cooper.
-Code for MEE paper v1.
+Data and code for MEE paper v1.
+TO COMPLETE.

 This code is shared under an MIT License.